markolsonse/Worksheets/README.md

 #### SageSilent Environment

-The SageSilent environment is where all the magic happens as it is within this environment where you will write the majority of the code necessary to generate the questions, the answers and the latex code necessary to display them.
+The SageSilent environment is where all the magic happens as it is within this environment where you will write the majority of the code necessary to generate the questions, the answers and the perhaps the latex code necessary to display them.
 In general, we will be looking to define the two variables `qoutput` and `aoutput`.

 Since our worksheets are going to be randomly generated and we also want to be able to reproduce these worksheets, so we are going to want to define the random seed used to generate all the random values in our worksheet by setting the variable `t` to a randomly generated integer that will then be used to set the random seed.